The Buzzer Game

 Play "The Buzzer Game" with a graphics tablet for a more "real-life" way to play the game.
 Be warned, it is quite hard this way.

 If you don't play with the "MouseKeys" method mentioned above, then beware of a few problems you might face.
-These include running out of mouse space on your desk, sticking parts of your ball mouse and other things like sneezing.
-Try and figure out a way to conquer these before starting to play.
+These include running out of mouse space on your desk, sticking parts of your ball mouse, and other things like sneezing and rogue cats.
+Try to figure out a way to conquer these before starting to play.

 Type "salamander" during gameplay to skip to the next level.

 Type "cheese" while at the screen before any round, NOT the main menu.
 A sound will activate and you will now be able to see your mouse during gameplay.
-When you can see your mouse, the best way to ensure you don't set off the buzzer is to keep the curor in the middle of the wire.
+When you can see your mouse, the best way to ensure you don't set off the buzzer is to keep the tip of the cursor in the middle of the wire.
 This is made easier by using the zoom method mentioned above.

 To get a high score in this game, you need to have the ability to stop time, I'm afraid.
-Other games are easier, and this isn't the game you play on a relaxing Sunday afternoon.
+This isn't a game you want to play on a relaxing Sunday afternoon.
 You have been warned.
 Try it, and don't get beat up if you fail.
 Almost everyone does.
 Good luck, and don't get put off by the *BUZZ!*...

 Errors or incorrect info?
 Contact Us.